danidiaz/cauldron/README.md

 scanning.
 Beans and decorators must be explicitly registered.

-- Java POJOs are Haskell records-of-functions, where the functions will usually be closures which encapsulate access to some shared internal state (like configuration values, or mutable references).
+- Java POJOs are Haskell records-of-functions, where the functions will usually be closures which encapsulate access to some shared internal state (state like configuration values, or mutable references).
 Functions that return records-of-functions correspond to POJO constructors.